 So a debate ensued as to whether a higher level of scrutiny was necessary.
 This additional credentialing became known as Maintenance of Certification (MOC) and was originally pitched to the physicians as academically based exercises that would be done in our “spare time” within the comfort of our home.
-Initially no one was really interested, so to sweeten the deal, all voting members of the ACP, which included the senior body down to the resident physicians, would be grandfathered into their vocation with full lifetime tenure.
-Only the non-voting future members of our medical vocation would be subjected to this additional process of perpetual and redundant MOC.
+Initially no one was really interested, so to sweeten the deal, all voting members of the ACP, which included the senior body down to the resident physicians, would be grandfathered into their practice with full lifetime tenure.
+Only the non-voting future members of our medical field would be subjected to this additional process of perpetual and redundant MOC.
 In retrospect, I can see no other way of interpreting the action of our senior colleagues outside of short sidedness at best to cowardliness and treachery at worst.
 Clearly, those physicians who needed to be “influenced” were gotten to, and not only sold out their junior peers, but opened the door for the eventual destruction of the vocation itself as the medical industry eventually got what they really wanted— a future workforce stripped of their autonomy and further indentured into their corporate indoctrination and protocols.

 Today in effect there are no “doctors” in the traditional sense.
 For thousands of years, physicians acted more as priests/priestess, counselors, teachers, and healers.
 The origin of the word “doctor” is derived from the Latin verb “docere” which means “to teach.”
 What we taught was “gnosis” or “knowledge of the heart/inner self”.
 We did this by engendering to others a higher level of consciousness through empirical methods of exploring the mysteries of ourselves in relationship to the world around us.
-In the past there were fewer boundaries to our knowledge and we had much greater freedom in applying remedies that worked well for our individual patients.
+In the past there were fewer boundaries to our knowledge and we had greater freedom in applying remedies that worked well for our individual patients.
 It is an undeniable fact that today fewer physicians are actually teaching and are instead adhering to protocols while deferring the mentoring element of our profession to the corporate bureaucracies that are controlling us.